tpoisot/ms_proba_networks/ms/maintext.md

 ## Implications for data collection

 <!-- TODO write this part -->

+# Implementation

+We provide these measures in a free and open-source (MIT license) library for the `julia` language, available at `http://github.com/PoisotLab/ProbabilisticNetwork.jl`.
+The code can be cited using the following DOI: **TODO**.
+A user guide, and API reference, can be found at `http://probabilisticnetworkjl.readthedocs.org/en/latest/`.
+The code library undergoes automated testing and coverage analysis, the results of which can be accessed from the *GitHub* page given above.

 **Acknowledgements:** This work was funded by a CIEE working group grant to TP, DG, and DBS.
 TP is funded by a starting grant from the Université de Montréal.